bernie-skipole/pi02/README.md

 The project uses random numbers as inputs, and stores a value as an output - these would be replaced by input and output hardware routines in a full project.

-The code is developed using the skipole web framework.
+The code is developed using the skipole web framework - see bitbucket.org/skipole/framework